LauYeeYu/GFS-Go/docs/overview.md

 3. memory efficiency is no longer a important thing nowadays;
 4. This provides more functions concerned with the directory structure.

 ### Lease Management

+We do not log the lease operation.

+The first reason is that, if we log all lease operation, there might be a significant performance drop.
+Not logging these operation will avoid that.
+This seems to be not fault-tolerant anymore, but we notice that a lease will usually expire sooner than the master comes back to operation.

+Another reason is about the chunk version.
 Whenever the master grant a new lease to a chunkserver, it increments the version number.
 However, if the master commits the operation log before letting the chunkservers know the new version number, a fatal problem may occur.

 Consider the following scenario:
 A master grants a new lease to a chunkserver.
 It has committed the log first